KangchengLiu/Crack-Detection-and-Segmentation-Dataset-for-UAV-Inspection/README.md

 # Results
 The crack detection results of sliding window approach are shown as follow:
 ![Represent](./images/sliding_window_results.png)
 Some results using feature pyrimid based convolutional neural networks to do segmentation are shown below.
-The Guided Filter was utilized to do post processing.
+The Guided Filter is utilized to do post processing.
 ![Represent](./images/crack_image.png)
 Following are some typical detection results in some challenging circumstances with various cracks and noises.
 ![Represent](./images/crack_typical_results.png)